TLabAltoh/TLabWaterSystem/README.md

 # TLabWaterSystem
-A shader for Unity that computes the wave equation
+A shader sample for Unity that computes the wave equation